crytic/medusa-geth/CONTRIBUTING.md

   - Triple check that the `go.mod` path and all `.go` import paths are replaced.
     - Failure to do so may result in `medusa` failing to compile later on.
   - Commit this refactor with the commit message `DO NOT INCLUDE IN PATCH SET: Refactor module path` or similar, for clarity.
+    - Only commit `medusa-geth` changes, not changes to any submodules that were inadvertently refactored in the process.

 ### Linking the latest `medusa-geth` branch to `medusa`